dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/ids_agg-installation.md

-# IDS - Integrated Disease Surveillance Installation Guide { #ids-installation }
+# IDS - Integrated Disease Surveillance Installation Guide { #ids-agg-installation }

 This document includes an installation guide for the IDSR aggregate package.